Search for dark matter production in association with the Z$^{\prime}$ boson at the LHC in pp collisions at $\sqrt{s}$ = 8 TeV using Monte Carlo simulations: Systematic uncertainties

 \section{Systematic uncertainties}

-Several sources of theoretical and experimental systematic uncertainties are considered in this analysis and affect the results.
+Several sources of experimental and theoretical systematic uncertainties are contributing to this analysis and affecting on the results.
 We start with the experimental systematic uncertainties; these uncertainty related to the luminosity of the CMS-2012 data is estimated to be 2.6\% \cite{Lumi}.
 The uncertainty that arises from the determination of the muon detector acceptance and from the muon reconstruction efficiency ($A\times\epsilon$) has been found to be 3\% \cite{zprime}.
 The transverse muon momentum resolution uncertainty was 5\%, while the misalignment in the detector geometry has an impact of 5\% on the transverse momentum scale uncertainty per TeV \cite{zprime}.
 Regarding the systematic uncertainties on the measurements of missing transverse momentum $\slashed{\slashed{p}}_{T}^{~\text{corr}}$, the uncertainty in the energy scale of low energy particles which is known as unclustered energy was found to be 10\%, while 2-10\% for jet energy scale and 6-15\% for jet energy resolution \cite{R45}.
 Finally the theoretical sources of the systematics are related to the uncertainties in the parton distribution functions (PDF) choice.
-For the Drell-Yan cross section calculation this uncertainty can be represented as a function of the dimuon invariant mass as $(2.67+3.03\times10^{-3}M_{\mu^{+}\mu^{-}}+2.38\times10^{-6}M_{\mu^{+}\mu^{-}}^{2})\%$ (in GeV) \cite{zprime}.
+For the Drell-Yan cross section calculation, this uncertainty can be represented as a function of the invariant mass of the dimuon as $(2.67+3.03\times10^{-3}M_{\mu^{+}\mu^{-}}+2.38\times10^{-6}M_{\mu^{+}\mu^{-}}^{2})\%$ (in GeV) \cite{zprime}.
 While PDF uncertainties for the WW and WZ processes were 5\% and 6\% respectively \cite{R450}.\\ The summary of these sources of uncertainties and the corresponding values are indicated in table \ref{table:sources}.